petershin/liferay-learn/docs/commerce/latest/en/order-management/shipments.md

    ![Click on Create Shipment for an order that is in the processing stage.](./shipments/images/01.png)

-Once you create a shipment, you are taken to the Shipments page where you can manage shipments and finish processing the order.
+Once you create a shipment the Shipments page appears, where you can manage shipments and finish processing the order.